Diabolocom-Research/HISI-interface/docs/INTEGRATION_GUIDE.md

 ### Step 2: Create a ModelLoader

 Create a loader that knows how to create your ASR backend and wrap it with OnlineASRProcessor.
+We peovide a complete example in integrating whisper-timestamped in the ```whisper_timestamped.md```

 **Example: `my_model_loader.py`**